maymay238xx/Data-Science-Research-Project---Cisgender-and-Healthcare/README.md

 NHS Digital, “Acute patient level activity and costing 2018–19: Age and gender” https://digital.nhs.uk/data-and-information/publications/statistical/acute-patient-level-activity-and-costing/2018-19/age-and-gender
 - Breaks down NHS A&E and inpatient costs by age and gender.
-Shows that:
-- Under 15: higher costs for males

-- Ages 15–39 and 80+: higher costs for females
--  Overall, women account for a slightly greater share of admitted-patient costs, partly due to maternity-related care.